This page is solely for information purposes and has no legal validity. Please check the Study regulations / Studienordnung for further information.

 Any field of (mathematical) finance is acceptable, insurance related topics included.
 Examples of possible topics are mergers and acquisitions, distribution policy, financing policy, investment policy, restructuring activity, real options valuation, derivatives pricing, hedging, fixed-income valuation, interest rate contingent claims valuation, credit-sensitive contingent claims valuation, operational risk modelling, model risk issues, securitization, numerical methods for option valuation, time series modelling, capital allocation, performance measurement, risk measurement, and many more.

-Students can also choose subjects for their Master's thesis in the list published by the Department of Banking and Finance of the University of Zurich.
+Students can also choose or propose subjects for their Master's thesis in the DBF Theses Market of the Department of Banking and Finance of the University of Zurich.

 Finding a Supervisor and a Topic